Living Off-Campus – What To Expect

 Alternatively, look out for landlords that offer all-inclusive rent options on their student houses.
 These can sometimes work out much cheaper than trying to sort out your utilities separately and there’s the added bonus of not having to faff around with comparison websites — double win!

-If you’re thinking about viewing houses before you go home for Easter, why not book a slot with us today?
-Our LATE availability houses range in size from 4-6 bedrooms, and they all have all-inclusive rent options!
+If you’re thinking about viewing houses before you go home for Christmas, why not book a slot with us today?
+Our houses range in size from 3-6 bedrooms, and they all have all-inclusive rent options!

 Andrew Chell can be contacted as follows: